janestreet/bonsai/docs/guide/03-state.md

 of data.

-Although the fact that components are stateful might injure your functional programming dogmatism, in fact, it is quite in line with functional programming principles, which aim to isolate effects.
+Although the fact that components are stateful might injure your functional programming dogmatism, it is quite in line with functional programming principles, which aim to isolate effects.
 The most common way to isolate effects is by having a small kernel of effectful code invoke the pure majority of the logic; in other words, we